sandbox-bio/sandbox.bio/src/content/viral_phylogenetics/steps/Step3.md

 	<span slot="prompt"></span>
 </Quiz>

-**We used 10 SARS-CoV2 sequences to generate this rooted tree.
-Which statement is true about this approach?**
+We used 10 SARS-CoV-2 sequences to generate this rooted tree.
+Which statement is true about this approach?

 <Quiz
 	id="step3-quiz3"